hakant/hakant.github.io/source/index.markdown

 comments: false
 sharing: false
 footer: true
 description: I'm Hakan.
-A software craftsman/architect, web developer, electric guitar player, traveller and an expatriate living in the Netherlands.
+Software Craftsman / Architect with a focus on .NET, Javascript, node.js and Azure
 ---

 <h2 class="title">I'm Hakan</h2>

-A software craftsman/architect, web developer, electric guitar player, traveller and an expatriate living in the Netherlands.
-I love fast cars and whiskey - although never at the same time ;)

-I’ve graduated from <a href="http://www.sabanciuniv.edu/en/" target="_blank">Sabanci University</a> with a "Computer Science & Engineering" bachelor's degree in 2005.
-Since then, I've been building software for various <a href="{{ root_url }}/portfolio">companies & projects</a>.
-Over the past years I've been particularly interested in Microsoft .NET stack and the tools around it but in recent years I started growing interest in Javascript, both as a back-end and front-end language.
+I'm a professional programmer with more than 10 years of experience building software for various companies and projects.

+Throughout my career I've spent a lot of time with [Microsoft .NET](https://www.microsoft.com/net) and the ecosystem around it.
+Working with [.NET](https://www.microsoft.com/net), [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language) and [Azure](https://azure.microsoft.com) is still a big part of my professional life.

+On the other hand, in the last couple of years I started growing interest in [Javascript](https://en.wikipedia.org/wiki/JavaScript), both for back-end and front-end purposes.
 These days I'm spending a lot of time with [node.js](https://nodejs.org/en/) and client side frameworks like [AngularJS](https://angularjs.org), [React.js](https://facebook.github.io/react/) and [Aurelia](http://aurelia.io).

 I moved to Amsterdam around 7 years ago and I'm currently working at <a href="http://www.niposoftware.com/" target="_blank">NIPO Software</a>, building the next generation data collection platforms for market research companies.